Neft Daşları: Construction of the settlement

 The first large-scale geological study of the area was conducted in 1945–1948.
 The settlement of Neft Daşları was built after oil was discovered there on 7 November 1949 at 1,100 m beneath the Caspian Sea.
 It became the world's first offshore oil platform.

 By 1951, the Neft Daşları was ready for production, equipped with all the infrastructure needed at the time.
 Drilling platforms were erected, oil tanks installed, and docks with enclosures for ships were built.
 The first oil from the Neft Daşları was loaded into a tanker in the same year.

 In 1952, the systematic construction of trestle bridges connecting the artificial islands was begun.
 A number of Soviet factories constructed crane assemblies especially for use on the Neft Daşları, along with a crane barge that could carry up to 100 tons of oil.
 The assemblies were equipped with diesel hammers used to drive piles into the sea floor.

 Large-scale construction started on the settlement in 1958, which included nine-story hostels, hotels, cultural palaces, bakery factories and lemonade workshops.
 The mass development of Neft Daşları continued during 1976–1978 with the building of a five-story dormitory and two oil-gas compressor stations, the installation of a drinking water facility, and the construction of two underwater pipelines to the Dubendi terminal, each with a diameter of 350 mm.
 In addition, a flyover for vehicular traffic was created.
 As a result, the area of the settlement grew to around 7 hectare in the 1960s, with the length of the steel trestle bridges joining the man-made islands exceeding 200 km, although much has since fallen into the Caspian sea.

 Post-independence

 In November 2009, the settlement celebrated its 60th anniversary.
 Over the last 60 years, the oilfields of Neft Daşları have produced more than 170 million tons of oil and 15 billion cubic metres of associated natural gas.
 According to present-day estimates by geologists, the volume of recoverable reserves is as high as 30 million tons.
 The oil platforms have gradually fallen into disrepair, and no refurbishment plans are currently underway.

 Demographics

 As of 2008, the settlement's platforms had a combined population of approximately 2,000 residents, consisting of people working in week-long offshore shifts.
-At its peak one, the population reportedly reached around 5,000 workers.
+At its peak in the 1960s and 70s, the population reached 5,000 workers.